jsandau/GroceryBot2.0/README.md

 ---

 ## 📈 Workflow
-Grocery requests are logged by the bot or entered manually through populate.py.
+1. Grocery requests are logged by the bot or entered manually through populate.py.

-Data is stored in PostgreSQL (grocery_requests and out_of_db).
+2. Data is stored in PostgreSQL (grocery_requests and out_of_db).

-A forecasting script analyzes weekly quantities and generates predicted quantities.
+3. forecasting script analyzes weekly quantities and generates predicted quantities.

-Results are exported to CSV (tableau_grocery_db_only.csv).
+4. Results are exported to CSV (tableau_grocery_db_only.csv).

-CSV files are uploaded to Tableau for dashboard visualization.
+5. CSV files are uploaded to Tableau for dashboard visualization.

 ---